 If you have noticed one of these symptoms of breast cancer, you should make an appointment with your doctor for a mammogram immediately.
 One potential symptom of cancer is breast pain.
 It is not usually seen in early cancer development, but it may be a sign in recurring or later cancer stages.
 There are also many types of breast cancer, but knowing these symptoms will help you find treatment quickly and reduce the risk of complications.

 Risk Factors for Breast Cancer

 Most risk factors for breast cancer are beyond your control, such as age, family history, and medical history.
 Simply being a woman is a risk factor.
+Passing age 40 is also a risk factor.
 However, there are some risk factors you can control, such as weight, physical activity, and alcohol consumption.

 The end result of breast cancer awareness is increased prevention.
 Simple daily life changes may help reduce your risk of breast cancer.
 Talk with your doctor about regular breast cancer screening mammograms and other clinical tests.
 Regular screenings will increase the chance for early detection and minimize cancer growth.